Feldgeister: Bilwis

-Additionally, Bilwisse also can be punished by hanging some of the grain heads, which are cut by a Bilwis,into the chimney.
+Additionally, Bilwisse can be punished by hanging some of the grain heads, which are cut by a Bilwis, into the chimney.
 The Bilwis will dry out as the grain heads will do, becoming a mummy alive, finally dying woefully.

 The Bilwisschnitt ("Bilwis cut") can also be done by riding on a billy goat, then called a Bocksschnitt ("buck cut").

 A Bilwis also muddles hair and beard, causes illness and nightmares.
 Non-human Bilwisse live in mountains and trees.

 Other names for the Bilwis are Bil-wiss, Bilbze, Bilbsenschnitter (Schnitter = mower), Bilsenschnitter, Binsenschnitter, Belwit, Belewitte, Pilwis, Pilbis, Bilverschnitter, Bilmes, Bilgenschneider (Schneider = cutter) and Bilwiss.

 Windsbraut

 The Windsbraut ("wind's bride") is an (originally female, but occasionally also male) spirit of the whirlwind.

 Windsbräute steal the earnings of fieldwork.
 They can be disarmed by throwing a knife into the whirlwind.
 A Windsbraut is unable to remove the knife by her own power and therefore needs the help of the knife's owner.

 A Windsbraut is not always a demon but also can be a sorcerer or sorceress.

 Other names for Windsbraut are Windschbrauß, Windbrauss, Windsprauch, Windgelle, Windschbrach, Windgäsperl ("wind Kasperle") and Windgäspele ("wind Kasperle").